HSFGR Breed Standard

 Undesirable chines include:

-In short, the chine on a Heritage Silky should help the goat read as balanced and put- together from front to back -not like three different goats stitched together in the middle.
+In short, the chine on a silky should help the goat read as balanced and put- together from front to back -not like three different goats stitched together in the middle.

 Rump & Hindquarters